doctrine/dbal/docs/en/reference/security.rst

 understand how Doctrine can and cannot help you to prevent SQL injection.

 In general you should assume that APIs in Doctrine are not safe for user input.
-There are hoewver some exceptions.
+There are however some exceptions.

 The following APIs are designed to be **SAFE** from SQL injections: